kshoichi/HomeAssistantApplianceCard/README.md

 Copy the [yaml](./AppliancesCard.yaml) from github and paste it into a new card.
 Edit the entity_id's and styles to fit your system.

+Note that your system might not provide the necessary date.
+There's a chance that your entity id's are named differently than mine.